pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 | `mpiexec MPI`    | *possible* |  --- | **Native**|
 | `Job submission/initialization` | **Only**| --- | --- |

 Where the word *Native* indicates the media, used by communicator by design (e.g. mpiexec program is responsible for controlling the pool of parallel processes/programms, communicating over MPI interface). *Possible* means that, despite *Native* mechanism exist, communication can be performed by alternative means, i.e. mpiexec processes can communicate between each other sending file-based messages if necessary.
+This usually makes sense for debugging purposes only and is described in **ClusterWrapper** classes description below.
-The last row of the table with world *Only* means that each parallel job is initialized and controlled from the *Login Session* (**Fig 1**) using file-based messages mechanism, i.e. input for the task, logging of the progress and output (unless it is source/target sqw file, which is referred by its name&location) are distributed using file-based messages.
+The last row of the table with world *Only* means that each parallel job is initialized and controlled from the *Login Session* (**Fig 1**) using file-based messages mechanism, i.e. input for the task, logging of the progress and the output are distributed using file-based messages, unless it is source/target sqw file, which is referred by its name&location.

+The File-based framework has been written with the assumption that *job chunks may be processed independently*, but limited number of interprocess communications is occurring.
+This restricts the use of file-based framework to the correspondent part of Horace algorithms and for initial job submission.
+Matlab MPI and standard MPI frameworks do not have such restrictions but can not be used for job submission to the cluster.

 A cluster, executing Horace job using the wrappers should have the simple topology: